allenai/document-qa/README.md

 ## Document QA
-This repo contains code to train neural question answering models in tensorflow, and in particular for the cases when we want to run the model over multiple paragraphs for each questions.
+This repo contains code for our paper [Simple and Effective Multi-Paragraph Reading Comprehension](https://arxiv.org/abs/1710.10723).
+It can be used to  train neural question answering models in tensorflow, and in particular for the case when we want to run the model over multiple paragraphs for each question.
 Code is included to train on the [TriviaQA](nlp.cs.washington.edu/triviaqa/) and [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) datasets.

 A demo of this work can be found at [documentqa.allenai.org](documentqa.allenai.org)